nushell/nushell.github.io/commands/docs/str_expand.md

 ## Flags

- -  `--path, -`: Replaces all backslashes with double backslashes, useful for Path.
+ -  `--path`: Replaces all backslashes with double backslashes, useful for Path.

 ## Input/output types: